harry-ramsay2000/BMFA-Project/blog/wind_tunnel_testing.md

 ![](./images/tunnel_test.jpg)

 Friday saw the start of the teams wind tunnel testing.
 The day was spent setting the model up and ensuring the function of the test facilities.
-The team aims to use this testing time to validate the theoretical aerodynamic performance as ensure the suitability of the current planform for the competition design.
+The team aims to use this testing time to validate the theoretical aerodynamic performance and ensure the suitability of the current planform for the competition design.

 <!-- truncate -->